Limited Liability Partnerships

 When a correctly completed application form has been received, the LSRA will check that the details provided for the relevant business match the details held by the Law Society of Ireland.
 If there is a difference in the name of the partnership of solicitors, or the partners within that partnership, the LSRA may request clarification from the relevant business.

-The LSRA will, using the details provided on the EFT form, confirm whether payment has been received to the LSRA bank account.
-The reference provided on this form and during the payment process will be used to track the payment.
+The LSRA will, using the details provided on the application form, confirm whether payment has been received to the LSRA bank account.

 The LSRA will confirm that the relevant business has professional indemnity insurance in place which complies with the 2015 Act and with the relevant regulations.